Home

 Education - apprenticed to a goldsmith Giuliano Verrocchio

-Cause of Death - According to Renaissance biographer Giorgio Vasari when reminiscing about Andrea del Verrocchio untimely demise "So he mended his first model, and cast it in bronze; but he did not perfectly finish it, for being heated in casting it, he caught a chill, of which he died in a few days."
+Cause of Death - According to Renaissance biographer Giorgio Vasari when reminiscing about Andrea del Verrocchio untimely demise "So he mended hist model, and cast it in bronze; but he did not perfectly finish it, for being heated in casting it, he caught a chill, of which he died in a few days."

 About The Artist

-Require more information about Andrea del Verrocchio in Art History?
-Type your query in art into the google search box below and poke around every nook and cranny of the known universe for information this subject.
+Require more facts and information about the painter and the artists of the renaissance era?
+Poke around every nook and cranny of the known universe for information this subject.
+Search Here

 © HistoryofPainters.com If you like this page and wish to share it, you are welcome to link to it, with our thanks.

-site map medieval artist quotations iconography 100 greatest paintings
+100 greatest paintings